 MAA Student Research Program Call for Proposals

 The MAA and its Strengthening Underrepresented Minority Mathematics Achievement (SUMMA) program each year invite mathematical sciences faculty to apply for a grant to host an MAA Student Research Program at their own campus over the summer.
-These grants support stipends for faculty researchers and local minority undergraduates, as well as costs for student room and board for a period of six to eight weeks.
-Projects with more challenging research topics should consider operating nearer to the upper limit.
+These grants support stipends for faculty researchers and local minority undergraduates, as well as costs for student room and board for a minimum of six weeks.
 The MAA can fund approximately eight grants in any one year.

 The information included below is provided as background for those potentially interested in submitting proposals.